salonirk11/blog/_posts/2022-12-27-gujarat-the-unexplored-state.md

 ## Day 1: Bhuj - Koteshwar - Dhorodo
 **Places Of Interest: Koteshwar, Narayan Sarovar, Rann Utsav**

-We took a train from Mumbai in evening at reached Bhuj the next day.
+We took a train from Mumbai in evening and reached Bhuj the next day.
 We freshened up at the [Regenta Resort][regenta-resort] and left for [Koteshwar][koteshwar].

 Right before `Koteshwar` is [Narayana Sarovar][narayana-sarovar].
 Narayana Sarovar has a temple devoted to Lord Vishnu.
 This lake has